Legend of the Five Rings: Collectible card game

+The living card game was discontinued in 2021.

 Role-playing game

 The Legend of the Five Rings Role-Playing Game is a role-playing game that requires one person to be game master and any number of other people to play different characters.
 There is no "winner" or "loser", and the players do not generally compete against each other.
 Instead, the players work together to find a solution to some problem which the game master has presented their characters.
 The setting allows for stories which are oriented around action, courtly diplomacy or a mix of the two.

 The Legend of the Five Rings Role-Playing Game is currently in its fifth edition.
 The first four editions used an original ruleset designed specifically for the setting.
 To distinguish this game system from the d20 System mechanics (see below), it is often referred to as the d10, "classic", or the "Roll & Keep" ("R&K") system.

 In September 2017, after Legend of the Five Rings was purchased by Fantasy Flight, they announced a fifth edition of the RPG, which was released on October 11, 2018.
 It features an alternate version of the Roll and Keep system using special dice.

+In 2020, FFG's parent company Asmodee transferred FFG's RPG lines, including Legend of the Five Rings, to Edge Studio, another subsidiary of Asmodee.

+In August 2022, Edge Studio released Adventures in Rokugan, a roleplaying game set in Rokugan but utilizing a system compatible with the 5th Edition of Dungeons & Dragons.

 Live-action roleplaying

 In 2004 a live-action roleplay version of the game was released.
 Live-Action roleplaying has long been a major part of Legend of the Five Rings at events such as Gen Con.
-Heroes of Rokugan, a fan-run group organizes yearly LARPs as part of their own storyline.
+Heroes of Rokugan, a fan-run group, organizes yearly LARPs as part of their own storyline.